 Over the years, I have recommended Clickfunnels for marketers, Clickfunnels for Amazon sellers and even Clickfunnels for non-profits.

-I've sold thousands of dollars worth of courses through Clickfunnels believe it or not.
 Here are the results of one course launch I created with the help of my good friend Christopher Grant from Cleartheshelf.com.

 Obviously, it gets the job done.

 However, with so many available options, you deserve more than a biased review showing you just one option that "gets the job done."
 You deserve a review that helps you, "get the job done best for you."

 Let me explain why.
 First, let's discuss where Clickfunnels falls short when it comes to online courses.